malinlarsson/courses/r_programming/1703/Exercises/Vectors.md

 ## Modify and subset vectors<a id="orgheadline6"></a>

-Create a new character vector that the following words and save it using a suitable name: apple, banana, orange, kiwi, potato
+Create a new character vector that contains the following words and save it using a suitable name: apple, banana, orange, kiwi, potato
 <details>
 <summary>:key: Click to see how</summary>